 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between Brussels and Paris is 1 hour and 22 minutes and the fastest journey time is 1 hour and 22 minutes.
-On an average weekday, there are 23 trains per day travelling from Brussels to Paris.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Brussels and Paris is 2 hours and 24 minutes, with around 14 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Brussels to Paris without having to change trains.
-There are 23 direct trains from Brussels to Paris.
+There are 10 direct trains from Brussels to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Brussels to Paris leaves at 05:17.
 Times and services may vary during weekends and holidays.

 The last train from Brussels to Paris leaves at 19:13.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.